rayaman/multi/README.md

-# multi Version: 1.7.5 (Typos and improved module creation supprt, examples to come soon)
+# multi Version: 1.7.6 (Examples and more module creation support, small tweaks to cut down the amount of code needed to get things to work)
 View Changes: https://github.com/rayaman/multi#changes
+**Note: The changes section has information on how to use the new features as they come out.
+Why put the infomation twice on the readme?**</br>

 My multitasking library for lua</br>
 To install copy the multi folder into your enviroment and you are good to go</br>